OSC/ood-documentation/source/updating.rst

 Updating
 ========

-This tutorial assumes you have already walked through :ref:`installation` previously and have a fully working Open Ondemand Portal.
+This tutorial assumes you have already walked through the :ref:`installation` previously and have a fully working Open OnDemand Portal.
 The purpose of this tutorial is to guide you on how to update the various Open OnDemand components.

 .. toctree::